ibbles/LearningCpp/CppCon 2021 - Real-Time Programming With The C++ Standard Library.md

 	- For example `mutex`, `lock`, `condition_variable`, `semaphore`, `barrier`, and such.
 	- Interacts with the thread scheduler.
 	- Not even `try_to_lock` because even though trying to take the lock is safe, releasing it later might wake up another thread which may be bad.
+		- Don't see why this would be bad, that other thread could have been running already anyway.
+		- Of is the act of waking potentially costly, blocking?
 	- The one exception is `std::atomic`, that is real-time safe.
 See _known to be real-time safe_ above.